pwned4ever2/ZIPPER/README.md

 To USE the software out on your machine,
-USE AT YOUR OWN RISK, NO WARRANTY
+USE AT YOUR OWN RISK, NO WARRANTY homemade could be unstable beta version btv 1.0

 * [client] Run the RSA script to generate two keys, a private and public key